Nevenall/ghosting-the-edge/manuscript.md

 Short for networks; nets with a little 'n' exist anywhere two devices share information.
 Your interface and smartgun are technically a net.
 It's a flexible term because nets can be layered and connected in a myriad of ways.
 Connect them together into a supernet, or connected to everything through the Net.
 A net is commonly divided into at least two subnets, one public and one private accessible only to a select group of known interface ids.
 Big corps nets have many many more layers of subnet with ever increasing exclusion and security.

 Take that big black corp headquarters building down in the core for example.
 It's got a densely layered system of nets.
 There's the public net for visitors with every interface and smartdevice in range connected to it.
-Usually with some cheesy AR persona welcoming you and offering to “guide you through your first visit to our…” blah blah blah… Then there's the private net for employees with all their interfaces and smartdevices, plus employee workstations and business machines connected to the big servers that run the operations and store data.
+Usually with some cheesy AR persona welcoming you and offering to "guide you through your first visit to our…" blah blah blah… Then there's the private net for employees with all their interfaces and smartdevices, plus employee workstations and business machines connected to the big servers that run the operations and store data.
 Layer on to that, all the systems that operate the building's physical features: doors, security, fire prevention, and climate control.
 And on top of that, connect this building to the corp's larger global net which reaches into every other corp facility and employee there is.

 {we can expand on this from the hacking section too.
 Anything else that we'd like to know?
 What they look like through an interface.
 Focus on how net interface is built from AR}